skrub-data/skrub/doc/skrub_pipeline_validation.rst

 We build our design matrix by dropping the target.
 Note we use ``errors="ignore"`` so that pandas does not raise an error if the column we want to drop is already missing.
-Indeed, if later we are asked to make actual useful predictions on unlabelled data, the "target" column will not be available.
+Indeed, when we will need to make actual useful predictions on unlabelled data, the "target" column will not be available.

 >>> X = data.drop(columns="target", errors="ignore").skb.mark_as_X()